WWitman/swagger-node-slack/README.md

 1. You need to either be a member of or create a new Slack team.
 Go to [slack.com](slack.com) for details.
 In either case, you need to have permission to create integrations.

 2. Your app has to be reachable by Slack via HTTP, and it must be deployed to a platform that supports Node.js.
 We're going to deploy it to [Apigee Edge Cloud](http://apigee.com/about/products/api-management).
 To do that, you'll need to [sign up for an Apigee Account](https://accounts.apigee.com/accounts/sign_up).
 If you don't want to do that, you can deploy the app to any other Cloud platform that supports Node.js, like Heroku or AWS.
-However, we won't cover any other deployment options besides Apigee Edge in this topic.
+However, we won't cover any other deployment options besides Apigee Edge in this example.

 ## About the integrations

 Here's a brief overview of the integrations we'll build here.

-### Slash Command" integration (Text Reverser)
+### Slash Command integration (Text Reverser)

 Slack "slash commands" let you execute a function by entering it directly in a Slack conversation.
 Here's how the Text Reverser integration we'll build here works.
 You'll enter it like this in Slack: